Johannes Alfred Hultman: Recordings

-J. A. Hultman made numerous recordings on both sides of the Atlantic.
+Hultman made numerous recordings on both sides of the Atlantic.
 A few of them can be found on video-sharing websites or at digital download services.
 One of them was on the album "From Sweden to America", which was released as an LP in 1981 and as a CD in 1996.
-Recorded in Sweden and the United States between 1917 and 1980, the twenty-three tracks on the CD have been available at iTunes and Amazon mp3 since 2011.
-The song Mitt Barndomshem (My Childhood Home), with words and music by Hultman, was recorded by Kjell Hansson in 1980.

-Hultman also made at least 2 acoustically-recorded 10" 78 RPM "Personal Records" on the Columbia Graphophone label sometime after 1908:
+Recorded in Sweden and the United States between 1917 and 1980, the twenty-three tracks on the CD have been available at iTunes and Amazon since 2011.
+The song "Mitt Barndomshem" (My Childhood Home), with words and music by Hultman, was recorded by Kjell Hansson in 1980.
+Hultman also made some acoustically-recorded 10" 78 RPM "Personal Records" on the Columbia Graphophone label sometime after 1908: